-The Coordinated program at University of Akron is one of only four coordinated programs in Ohio.
+The Coordinated program for a Bachelor's of Science in Dietetics at University of Akron is one of only four coordinated programs in Ohio.
 This program enables students to complete their required supervised practice, along with the core knowledge and competencies for the Registered Dietitian at the undergraduate level.
 Students are placed in a variety of settings, including medical centers, long-term care facilities, school nutrition programs, health departments, wellness centers and many other locations.
 Students in the Coordinated Program are eligible to take the national Registration Examination immediately following graduation.
 Estimated costs for the Coordinated Program and information regarding licensure from the Ohio Board of Dietetics can be found in the CP Handbook.

 Students are eligible to apply for admission into the Coordinated Program at the end of their sophomore year.
 All applications are due by February 1st.

 - Complete B.S. in Dietetics

 To become a Registered Dietitian, a student must:

 - Complete the academic requirements;

 - Complete the supervised experience in dietetics practice;